 Saying “I Do” to Great Reviews: How to Write a Stellar Review for Your Wedding Photographer

-Once the dust settles, writing them a review is one of the kindest things you can do.
-Not just because it’s good manners (though it is), but because it genuinely helps them build their business and reach couples who are still searching for the right fit.
+Once your gallery lands in your inbox, writing them a review is one of the most useful things you can do.
+Not because it’s polite (though it is) but because it directly helps them reach the couples who are still searching, clicking through five different photographers’ websites at 11pm trying to figure out who they can trust.

 Be specific